walmartlabs/concord-website/training/includes/concord-1-beginner-6-cicd.md

 ## Ansible

-Automation engine for configuration management and application deployment.
+Automation engine for application configuration and deployment.

 ## OneOps Integration